Which came first, set theory or logic?: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Professor Carlos Mario Parra Londoño, of the Universidad Nacional de Colombia Sede Medellín, for introducing the authors to the bibliography used in this paper and for helpful discussions.
+The authors would like to thank Professor Diego A. Mejía of Shizuoka University for proofreading this article and giving valuable suggestions.
+The authors would also like to thank Professor Carlos Mario Parra Londoño, of the Universidad Nacional de Colombia Sede Medellín, for introducing the authors to the bibliography used in this paper and for helpful discussions.

-The second author also wishes to thank the Austrian Science Foundation (FWF) for partially supporting this research through project P33895.